rerdavies/pipedal/docs/Debugging.md

 ### How to Debug PiPedal.

-PipPedal consists of the following subprojects:
+PipPedal consists of the following components:

 *    A web application build in React, found in the react subdirectory.

 *    `pipedald`: a Web server, written in C++, serving a web socket, and pre-built HTML components from the React app.
-     All audio services are provided by the pipedal process.
+     All audio services are provided by the pipedald process.

 *   `pipedalshutdownd`: A service to execute operations that require root credentials on behalf of pipedald. (e.g. shutdown, reboot, and pushing configuration changes).